x00159365/eadesignca1/README.md

 cmd to run async tests:
 `newman run ATN_test_scripts.postman_collection_async.json -r influxdb --reporter-influxdb-server 34.66.228.1 --reporter-influxdb-port 80 --reporter-influxdb-name mydb --reporter-influxdb-measurement atn --reporter-influxdb-username admin --reporter-influxdb-password 1RJCMjQl5N --delay-request 500`

 ---
-21. got sick of port forwarding to grafana, created an external IP using ingress.
+21. got sick of port forwarding to grafana, created an external IP using ingress in GKE UI.
 ---
 22. looked at lots of options to measure the pod recovery, strange that this is not provided.
 - tried kube-state-metrics install as per datadog blog.